Chicago Public Library Foundation Seeks Dedicated Teachers for Homework Help

-Teacher in the Library (TIL) is a free homework help program funded by donors to the Chicago Public Library Foundation to assist elementary and high school students with their homework.
+Teacher in the Library is funded by donors to the Chicago Public Library Foundation and is part of Chicago Public Library’s free Homework Help program that assists elementary and high school students with homework.
 Teachers in the Library work in Chicago Public Library branch locations throughout the city.

-Teachers in the Library help children successfully complete their homework assignments and improve their study habits.
-TILs work to develop positive relationships with children that will increase their confidence and motivate them to try their best.
-TILs help create a supportive environment, in which children and parents see the Chicago Public Library as a resource for after school learning.
+Teachers in the Library (TIL) help children successfully complete their homework assignments and improve their study habits.
+TILs work to develop positive relationships with children that will increase their confidence and motivate them to achieve their best.
+TILs help create a supportive environment, in which children and parents access Chicago Public Library as a resource for after school learning.

 All teacher applicants must hold a valid Illinois teaching certification and must submit proof of certification (type 03, 04, 09, 10 are accepted).